Arcotine/DNS_Parser/README.md

 Alternatively, you can use an editor with CMake plugin support (such as VSCode) to build and run.
 Or compile it manually with your favorite compiler, such as g++

 ## Running
 Start the newly built executable in the directory you chose via the command line.

+`cd build/bin/Debug`

+`./DNS_Parser.exe`

  Enter your hex data in one of the supported formats (see [DNS Message Examples](#DNS-Message-Examples)).

 **Important: to finish entering hex data, type**